-Hybrid Masters of Mathematics & Statistics Programs near Boston MA
+Hybrid Masters in Mathematics and Statistics Programs

 For the working professional who uses mathematics to solve real-world problems on the job, enrolling in a Hybrid Masters in Mathematics and Statistics Program may make sense.
 Part online and part on-campus, choose to advance your study in applied mathematics, statistics and data analytics in a format that is both low residency and flexible.
 If you are hoping to advance within a current career, a hybrid M.S.
 Statistics degree program may be a great fit!